samiq/uses/mac/other.md

 # All other apps

-## Apps in my Main Launchpad Secreen

-Below are the apps I currently have in my main launchpad screen
+Below are the apps I currently have installed in my mac

+### Apps in my Main Launchpad Secreen

 ![Primary Launchpad Secreen](mac01.png "My Main Launchpad Secreen")

-### Apps not available in the Appstore are
+#### Apps not available from the Appstore are

 - [AppCleaner](https://freemacsoft.net/appcleaner/): to remove apps and all related files.
 - [Vanilla](https://matthewpalmer.net/vanilla/): to hide menu bar icons on your Mac.

 ---

-## Apps in my Secondary Launchpad Screen
+### Apps in my Secondary Launchpad Screen

-Below are the apps I currently have in my secondary launchpad screen

 ![Secondary Launchpad Secreen](mac02.png "My Secondary Launchpad Secreen")

-### Apps not available in the Appstore are
+### Apps not available from the Appstore are

 - [Balsamiq](https://balsamiq.com/)
 - [Boxy Suite](https://www.boxysuite.com/?referral=RZJmjQkzfZejiL9csmCQVZ)